 Forward-looking information involves known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information.
 The Corporation believes that the expectations reflected in the forward-looking information are reasonable but no assurance can be given that these expectations will prove to be correct.
-Some of the risks and other factors which could cause results to differ materially from those expressed in forward-looking information contained in this Circular include, but are not limited to: the nature of the Corporation's investments; fluctuations in the value of investments; the available opportunities and competition for its investments; the availability of good values in many major companies and the Corporation's ability to realize on such values; the concentration of its investments in certain industries and sectors; the Corporation's dependence on its management team; risks affecting the Corporation's investments; factors affecting and fluctuations in markets; private entity investing; limited liquidity of certain assets; any impact of the COVID pandemic; global political and economic conditions; investments by the Corporation in private issuers which have illiquid securities; management of the growth of the Corporation; exchange rate fluctuations; and other risks and factors referenced in the Corporation's most recently filed management's discussion and analysis including under the heading "Business Objectives and Strategies, and Risk Factors" and the Corporation's annual information form dated March 23, 2022 under the heading "DESCRIPTION OF THE BUSINESS -Risk Factors".
+Some of the risks and other factors which could cause results to differ materially from those expressed in forward-looking information contained in this Circular include, but are not limited to: the nature of the Corporation's investments; fluctuations in the value of investments; the availability of investment opportunities and competition for such investments; the availability of good values in many major companies and the Corporation's ability to realize on such values; the concentration of its investments in certain industries and sectors; the Corporation's dependence on its management team; risks affecting the Corporation's investments; factors affecting and fluctuations in markets; private entity investing; limited liquidity of certain assets; global political and economic conditions; the impact of war, civil insurrection, any pandemic or epidemic; investments by the Corporation in private issuers which have illiquid securities; management of the growth of the Corporation; exchange rate fluctuations; and other risks and factors referenced in the Corporation's most recently filed management's discussion and analysis including under the heading "Strategy and Risk Factors" and in the Corporation's annual information form dated March 21, 2025 under the heading "DESCRIPTION OF THE BUSINESS - Risk Factors".

 Although the Corporation has attempted to identify important factors that could cause actual events or results to differ materially from those described in forward-looking information, there may be other factors that cause events or results to differ from those intended, anticipated or estimated.
 Readers are cautioned that the foregoing list of risks and factors is not exhaustive.
-Forward-looking information provides information about management's current expectations and plans and to allow investors and others to get a better understanding of the Corporation's operating environment.
+Forward-looking information and statements serve to provide information about management's current expectations and plans and to allow investors and others to get a better understanding of the Corporation's operating environment.
 The forward-looking information contained in this Circular is provided as at the date of this Circular, based upon the opinions and estimates of management and information available to management as at the date of this Circular, and the Corporation undertakes no obligation to update publicly or revise any forward-looking information, whether as a result of new information, future events or otherwise, except as required by applicable securities laws.
 Readers are cautioned not to place undue reliance on forward-looking information contained in this Circular.